huynguyenbao/huynguyenbao.github.io/_posts/2022-09-25-variational-methods-segmentation_p2.md

 ## Solution

-Again, the method solving this problem is **Euler - Lagrange Equation** and **gradient decent**.
+Again, the method solving this problem is **Euler - Lagrange Equation** and **gradient descent**.
 We recommend you read the previous blog to familiarize yourself with the way we expand formulation.

 $$\begin{aligned}
     E(\phi, c_i, c_o) &= \iint_\Omega \mu \, \delta(\phi (x, y)) |\nabla \phi (x, y)| + \nu \, H(\phi (x, y))\\